How do I know if my baby has thrush or milk residue?

 - slow weight gain or lack of weight gain.

-What does a breastfeeding blister look like?
+What does a milk blister look like?

 A milk blister usually shows up as a painful white, clear or yellow dot on the nipple or areola (see photo), and the pain tends to be focused at that spot and just behind it.
 If you compress the breast so that milk is forced down the ducts, the blister will typically bulge outward.